asaddevil123/Replete/README.md

 # Replete

 Replete is an evaluator for JavaScript modules.
 It enables a highly interactive style of programming called __REPL-driven development__.
-Replete can evaluate modules in the browser, Node.js and Deno.
+Replete can evaluate modules in the browser, Node.js, Deno and Bun.

 When integrated with your text editor, Replete becomes part of your development environment.
 Source code is sent directly from your editor to Replete, where it is evaluated.
 Anything from a mere expression to a whole file may be evaluated at a time.
 The resulting value (or an exception) is reported back for perusal.